Asian/Pacific/ American Studies Program (APA)

 The Five College Asian/Pacific/American Studies Program gives its admiration and respect for late Professor Franklin Odo.
 Please follow this link for a remembrance on the Amherst College website

-Sony Coráñez Bolton is an Assistant Professor in Spanish and Latinx and Latin American Studies at Amherst College.
+Sony Coráñez Bolton is Associate Professor in Spanish and Latinx and Latin American Studies at Amherst College.
 Their research draws on Filipinx and Latinx queer cultural theory and critique.
 Their courses, taught in Spanish, English or a combination of the two(!), intentionally make connections between the fields of Asian American, US Latinx, Black, and indigenous studies.
 Sony’s research and teaching revolve around the intersection of Spanish colonialism and US imperialism in the Philippines as another “Borderlands” of encounter.
 Sony received their PhD in American Studies from the University of Michigan.

-Richard T. Chu is Five College Associate Professor of History.
+Richard T. Chu is Five College Professor of History.
 He is author of Chinese and Chinese Mestizos of Manila: Family, Identity, and Culture 1860s–1930s (Brill, 2010).
 Currently, he is working on his next book entitled “Building A Nation, Effacing a Race: The “Chinaman” Question of the United States in the Philippines, 1898-1905” that analyses different newspaper articles dealing with the Chinese in the Philippines during the American colonial period.
 He teaches courses on the Chinese diaspora, Philippines, U.S. empire in the Pacific, and Asian/Pacific/America.

 Pawan Dhingra is Professor of American Studies and Contributing Faculty in Anthropology/Sociology at Amherst College.
 He is Former Curator and Senior Advisor to the Smithsonian Institution’s Beyond Bollywood project.
 His work has been profiled in various outlets, including the film Breaking the Bee, the White House forum on AAPI heritage, National Public Radio, The Washington Post, The Wall Street Journal, The Guardian, Colorlines, Times of India, and more.
 Publications include the Life Behind the Lobby: Indian American Motel Owners and the American Dream (Stanford University Press, 2012) and Managing Multicultural Lives: Asian American Professionals and the Challenge of Multiple Identities (Stanford University Press, 2007) (both award-winning books).
 He co-authored, Asian America: Sociological and Interdisciplinary Perspectives (Polity Press, 2014).
 His latest book project, Hyper Education, explains the politics of educational pursuits by Asian Americans and others.
 He has been department chair and held tenured positions at Tufts University and Oberlin College.